 August 8th – Favorite authors, bloggers, folks on social media who are autistic and what you’ve learned from them about parenting.

-September 12th - Open Discussion
+NEW DATE: September 5th – Open Discussion

 October 10th – Schooling redux: 504s & IEPs, working with an advocate, getting assessments requested, finding the right school to fit your child’s specific needs, homeschooling, unschooling